lfr/lfr.github.io/_posts/2020-02-17-tales-of-an-fsharp-advent-survivor.md

 I believe I made a much better case for the existence of ValidationBlocks in the GitHub README, where you'll also find a complete description of the brand new public API made of a grand total of 2 functions `Block.value` and `Block.validate` that are so beautiful and simple that I get teary eyed whenever I think of them.
 If everyone deserves a second chance, [this is me asking for mine](https://github.com/lfr/FSharp.ValidationBlocks).

-Comments & Feedback
+### Comments & Feedback

-Please use my very sophisticated **Comment Engine For Feedback** by replying to this tweet.
+To give feedback please use my very sophisticated "Comment Engine" by replying to this tweet.